 We therefore wanted a system that we could use from the age of 3 to 19 that was simple to use and show each individuals steps in progress.

-We are now using SOLAR (Special On Line Assessment and Recording) and Wilson Stuart School (who have been judged outstanding by Ofsted in their last 5 inspections) ‘p’ steps to record evidence of progress, set targets and to share goals achieved.
+We use WFS ‘p’ steps to record evidence of progress, set targets and to share goals achieved.

 DfE Performance Data

 We are compared with all schools, including mainstream schools.
 This can make our data appear very low as most of our pupil’s cognitive age is below their chronological age.
 This is why it is very important that we have our own rigorous tracking and monitoring system for progress.
-We have termly pupil progress meetings where we talk about pupils as individuals and if they are on target to meet their aspirational target (upper quartile), and if not, what further support they may need.
+We have termly pupil progress meetings where we talk about pupils as individuals and if they are on target to meet their aspirational target, and if not, what further support they may need and termly moderation meetings.
 A personalised approach to learning is key at Wyre Forest School.
 Please follow the link below to access DfE performance data for Wyre Forest School.